killbill/killbill-logging-plugin/README.md

 Plugin to log Kill Bill events to Syslog, IRC, emails, ...

-Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.ning.killbill.ruby%22%20AND%20a%3A%22logging-plugin%22) with coordinates `com.ning.killbill.ruby:logging-plugin`.
+Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.ruby%22%20AND%20a%3A%22logging-plugin%22) with coordinates `org.kill-bill.billing.plugin.ruby:logging-plugin`.

 Configuration
 -------------